-- High School Diploma or GED

-- RWR 100 or equivalent test scores
+- High School Diploma or GED - ENG 155 or equivalent test scores

-- MAT 101 or equivalent test scores

 - Certificate Completion Requirement 2 (two) semesters. - SLED and background checks are not required; however, students should understand that certain factors disqualify applicants from employment in the criminal justice field.
 Students are encouraged to research the standards and disqualifiers of future criminal justice employment.